Rohit312003/Data-science-project/README.md

 # Data-science-project
-Data-set: Air traffic landing statistics on San Francisco Airport.
-Prepossessing of raw data to remove all the errors in the data by different techniques.
+Data-set: Air traffic landing statistics on San Francisco Airport."\n" Prepossessing of raw data to remove all the errors in the data by different techniques.
 After prepossessing ,Data visualisation and then we tested our hypothesis using T test